hpi-schul-cloud/schulcloud-server/.github/instructions/copilot-api-test-instructions.md

 - Add a successfull scenario
   - Add const loggedInClient by calling login with account on testapiclient.
   - Add validation of operation on database level to assert

-# Factories

-- Use buildWithId method from factory for id property usage